lucaxue/lucaxue.dev/src/pages/posts/event-sourcing.md

 ### Model persistence and hydration

-Now that we have seen how logic is handled in the model, let's take a look at how our model is persisted by their events.
-First, our bank account needs a simple mechanism to release all of the event from its memory:
+Now that we have seen how logic is handled in the model, let's take a look at how our model is persisted through their events.
+First, our aggregate needs a simple mechanism to release all of the event from its memory:

 ```php
 abstract class EventSourcedAggregate